Steel Authority of India Limited: Mjunction services limited

-Mjunction services limited operating in Information Technology and the Internet, is a 50:50 venture promoted by SAIL and TATA Steel.
-Founded in February 2001, it is today not only India's largest eCommerce company (having eTransacted worth over Rs.
+Mjunction Services Limited, operating in Information Technology and the Internet, is a 50:50 venture promoted by SAIL and TATA Steel.
+Founded in February 2001, it is today not only India's largest e-commerce company (having eTransacted worth over Rs.
 900 billion till date) but also runs the world's largest eMarketplace for steel.

 Bhilai JP Cement Ltd

-SAIL has incorporated a joint venture company with M/s Jaiprakash Associates Ltd to set up a 2.2 MT slag based cement plant at Bhilai.
+SAIL has incorporated a joint venture company with M/s Jaiprakash Associates Ltd to set up a 2.2 MT slag-based cement plant at Bhilai.
 The company shall commence cement production at Bhilai by March'2010, whereas clinker production at Satna shall start within 2009.

 Bokaro JP Cement Ltd

 SAIL has incorporated another joint venture company with M/s JaiPrakash Associates Ltd to set up a 2.1 MT cement plant at Bokaro utilising slag from BSL.
-The project implementation is under progress with commencement of cement production likely by July 2011.
+The project implementation is in progress, with the commencement of cement production likely by July 2011.
 Bokaro Jaypee cement plant opening ceremony was held by the chief minister of Jharkhand shri.
 Arjun Munda in 2012.

 SAIL&MOIL Ferro Alloys (Pvt.)
 Limited

-SAIL has incorporated a joint venture company with Manganese Ore (India) Ltd on 50:50 basis to produce ferro-manganese and silico-manganese required for production of steel.
+SAIL has incorporated a joint venture company with Manganese Ore (India) Ltd on 50:50 basis to produce ferro-manganese and silico-manganese required for the production of steel.